tartley/belter/README.md

   How about printing screen info, see what we're getting?
 * waiting at end of Render.draw is probably suboptimal.
   Can we wait before rendering the previous frame, instead?
+* print diagnostics
+    * program version
+    * OS info
+    * python version info
+    * opengl version
+* prints should be logging to a file instead

 ## Gameplay